 A dog’s paws are sensitive.
 Snow can accumulate between your dog’s toes and cause discomfort.
-Dog’s with fluffy paws are more prone to snow accumulation.
+Dogs with fluffy paws are more prone to snow accumulation.
 Prolonged contact can lead to frostbite.
 In extreme cold, the body reduces blood flow to the extremities in order to maintain its core temperature.
-This reduced blood flow, combined with cold temperatures can allow tissues to freeze, causing severe tissue injury.
-Paws, ears and tail are the highest risk for frostbite.
+This reduced blood flow, combined with cold temperatures, can allow tissues to freeze, causing severe tissue injury.
+Paws, ears, and tails are the highest risk for frostbite.

 Whether your dog rejoices in romping and rolling in the snow or would rather not go outside from now until April, you can make winter fun for the whole family!
-Stay safe this season, celebrate with your family and stay away from the vet!
-Happy December everyone!
+Consider enrolling your dog in pet insurance to ensure you're protected against unexpected vet bills.
+Stay safe this season and celebrate with your family without worrying about the what-ifs.

 Maggie Dean is the proud owner of a Bichon Frise / Cocker Spaniel mix named Rocco and a Holland Lop rabbit, Bunson.
 She’s been the Inbound Marketer at AKC Pet Insurance since 2016 but has had a passion for animals her whole life.
 If you’re an animal lover, don’t forget to follow us on Facebook to keep up with all things cute, funny, and interesting!READ MORE ARTICLES